 4. What happens in case I develop High-Altitude Sickness during my climb?

 If you encounter Altitude Sickness, stop immediately; continue slowly only if you feel better.
-You may consider to take altitude sickness tablets if the condition getting worst.
+You may consider taking altitude sickness tablets if the condition getting worst.

 5. Should I bring any medication?

-6. What happen if there is bad weather on the day of ascent?
+6. What happens if there is bad weather on the day of ascent?

-You still can proceed your climb to Panalaban and stay a night on the mountain.
+You still can proceed with your climb to Panalaban and stay a night on the mountain.
 There are shelters along the way where you can take a rest.
-Raincoat is crucial and please make sure you have one with you all the time as weather on Mount Kinabalu is unpredictable.
-Trail can be slippery during rainy day, walk slowly and take your time.
+Raincoat is crucial and please make sure you have one with you all the time as the weather on Mount Kinabalu is unpredictable.
+Trail can be slippery during rainy days, walk slowly and take your time.

 7. Can I still do the summit climb during bad weather?